 '''

-ORAData datum = ors.getORAData(1, Employee.getORAFactory());
+OracleData obj = ors.getObject(1, Employee.getOracleDataFactory());

 '''

-In this example, ors is an Oracle result set, getORAData is a method in the OracleResultSet class used to retrieve a ORAData object, and the EMPLOYEE is in column 1 of the result set.
-The static Employee.getORAFactory method will return a ORADataFactory to the JDBC driver.
-The JDBC driver will call create() from this object, returning to your Java application an instance of the Employee class populated with data from the result set.
+In this example, ors is an instance of the OracleResultSet interface, getObject is a method in the OracleResultSet interface used to retrieve an OracleData object, and the EMPLOYEE is in column 1 of the result set.
+The static Employee.getOracleDataFactory method will return an OracleDataFactory to the JDBC driver.
+The JDBC driver will call create() from this object, returning to your Java application an instance of the Employee class populated with data from the result set

-- ORAData and ORADataFactory are defined as separate interfaces so that different Java classes can implement them if you wish. - To use the ORAData interface, your custom object classes must import oracle.sql..
+- OracleData and OracleDataFactory are defined as separate interfaces so that different Java classes can implement them if you wish. - To use the OracleData interface, your custom object classes must import oracle.jdbc..

-Reading and Writing Data with a ORAData Implementation
+Reading and Writing Data with an OracleData Implementation

-This section describes how to read data from an Oracle object or write data to an Oracle object if your corresponding Java class implements ORAData.
+This section describes how to read data from an Oracle object or write data to an Oracle object if your corresponding Java class implements OracleData.

-Reading Data from an Oracle Object Using a ORAData Implementation
+Reading Data from an Oracle Object Using an OracleData Implementation

 The following text summarizes the steps in reading data from an Oracle object into your Java application.
-These steps apply whether you implement ORAData manually or use JPublisher to produce your custom object classes.
+These steps apply whether you implement OracleData manually or use JPublisher to produce your custom object classes.